brownplt/iticse-in-flow-2014/report/sections/rubrics.md

-Rubrics serve two important goal in any form of peer review: they communicate expectations to students (serving as a form of scaffolding), and they help insure that all students receive a certain degree of feedback.
-Overly structured reviews can also inadvertantly limit students to considering only those questions covered in the rubric.
-This in turn fails to develop students' critical assessment skills.
+Rubrics serve two important goals in any form of peer review: they communicate expectations to reviewers (serving as a form of scaffolding), and they help insure that all authors receive a certain degree of feedback.
+While these goals suggest highly-structured rubrics, overly structured rubrics can limit reviewers' and authors' attention to the questions on the rubric.
+They can also provide too much scaffolding, especially once students need to practice evaluating work from scratch.
 The tradeoffs around designing rubrics must balance these tensions.

-Rubric design must start from understanding the intent of including
-rubrics: is the goal foremost to increase the quality of the feedback to the reviewee, mostly to influence the thoughts of the reviewer, or a balance of both?
-Focus on the reviewer or the reviewee are not necessarily at odds with each other, but are also not necessarily achievable through the same means.
-For example, certain questions for the reviewer to ponder might not be considered a part of the "formal review" to lower the overhead on the reviewee's side when there is more focus on the reviewer.
+Rubric design must start from understanding the intent behind the rubrics.
+This includes considering whether the rubrics are designed to target the reviewer, the author, or the instructor seeking to understand how students are performing.
+These goals are not necessarily at odds with one another, but are not necessarily achievable through the same means.

 The working group identified several potential roles for rubrics: